g0ldyy/annatar/README.md

 There are other plugins that are similar to Annatar, but my experience with them has been not great.
 Results typically take over 10s which is far from ideal.
 Annatar is fast enough that the short delay does not bother me.
 Content is cached using [redislite](https://redislite.readthedocs.io/en/latest/).
 This includes debrid links, Torrent metadata, and Jackett search results.

 Cache is built based on user-requests.
 Each new imdb id will be cold requested from Jackett, Cinemeta, and Debrid.
 Subsequent requests will retrieve cache (given some TTLs depending on arbitrary logic).

+## FREE Community Edition

+Although I wrote Annatar to be self-hosted it is also available as a [Community Edition](https://annatar.elfhosted.com/configure) thanks to sponsorship from https://elfhosted.com.
+If you want to customize Annatar but you can't self-host you can easily get your own instance with [just a few clicks](https://elfhosted.com/app/annatar/).

 ## Running Locally